Paraguay has an abundance of various locations favored by expats, from colonial cities to sandy beaches to the unspoiled rural countryside.

-It is one of the worlds quietest and most relaxed capital cities.
-Even more so on a Sunday when the city centre shops are shut and the streets all but deserted.
+It is one of the world’s quietest and most relaxed capital cities.
+Even more so on a Sunday when the city center shops are shut and the streets all but deserted.

-In just a short while here you will come to realise that Asunción is really three cities in one.
-The historic centre, the surrounding districts and the nearby towns that the growing city has swallowed up on its way to creating Greater Asunción.
+In just a short while here, you will come to realize that Asunción is really three cities in one.
+The historic center, the surrounding districts, and the nearby towns that the growing city has swallowed up on its way to creating Greater Asunción.

-Of these it is the historic centre and a number of the modern districts that have the most to offer.
+Of these, it is the historic center and a number of the modern districts that have the most to offer.

-Asunción was for a long time a small city built around the shores of a bay on the Rio Paraguay.
-This is the historic centre and it contains many fine 19th century buildings.
+Asunción was, for a long time, a small city built around the shores of a bay on the Rio Paraguay.
+This is the historic center, and it contains many fine 19th-century buildings.
 It is compact enough to explore on foot.

 Between this and the waters of the bay, you can find the new Costanera – a sweeping boulevard asking to be walked and offering both sandy beaches and views across the water.

-Villa Morra and its neighbours 4 miles from the centre are the most appealing.
-These are among the most modern and affluent of the districts of Asunción.
+Villa Morra and its neighbors, 4 miles from the center, are the most appealing.
+These are among the most modern and affluent districts of Asunción.

-Asuncion being the largest city in the country and having the most variety to offer has something for everyone and is an easy place in which to live.
+Asuncion is the largest city in the country and has the most variety to offer, has something for everyone, and is an easy place in which to live.

 It offers a relaxed life in peaceful surroundings with all the modern amenities and services at hand for retirement.
-Then for the younger, it is a city full of trees that has ample shopping, good nightlife and parks to enjoy.
+Then for the younger, it is a city full of trees with ample shopping, good nightlife, and parks to enjoy.